 - If an element does not have any content, it is said an empty element.
 An empty element is represented like <tagname/> or <tagname></tagname>.

 In the following example, loss element does not have any content.
 So it is being written as <loss></loss>

 <?xml version="1.0"?> <series> <loss> </loss> </series>

 But writing it like the following is also allowed:

 <?xml version="1.0"?> <series> <loss /> </series>

-This is referred as empty element shorthand.
+This is referred to as an empty element shorthand.

 <?xml version="1.0"?> <W3RESOURCE> This is the largest online tutorial on web development </w3resource>

 But this is the correct use